Preon: Criticisms

-The mass paradox
+Mass paradox

 One preon model started as an internal paper at the Collider Detector at Fermilab (CDF) around 1994.
 The paper was written after an unexpected and inexplicable excess of jets with energies above 200 GeV were detected in the 1992–1993 running period.
-However, scattering experiments have shown that quarks and leptons are "point like" down to distance scales of less than ×10^−18 m (or 1/1000 of a proton diameter).
+However, scattering experiments have shown that quarks and leptons are "point like" down to distance scales of less than ×10^-18 m (or 1/1000 of a proton diameter).
 The momentum uncertainty of a preon (of whatever mass) confined to a box of this size is about 200 GeV/c, which is 50,000 times larger than the (model dependent) rest mass of an up-quark, and 400,000 times larger than the rest mass of an electron.

 Heisenberg's uncertainty principle states that $\operatorname{\Delta} x \cdot \operatorname{\Delta} p \ge \tfrac{1}{2}\hbar$ (that is, the dot product of the uncertainty of a particle's position and momentum cannot be less than half the reduced Planck constant) and thus anything confined to a box smaller than $\operatorname{\Delta} x$ would have a momentum uncertainty proportionally greater.
-For preons confined within quarks or leptons (Δx ≈ ×10^-18 m), this implies kinetic energies around 200 GeV—far exceeding observed quark/lepton masses.
+For preons confined within quarks or leptons (Δx ≈ ×10^-18 m), this implies kinetic energies around 200 GeV—far exceeding observed quark and lepton masses.

 So the preon model represents a mass paradox: How could quarks or electrons be made of smaller particles that would have many orders of magnitude greater mass-energies arising from their enormous momenta?
 One way of resolving this paradox is to postulate a large binding force between preons that cancels their mass-energies.
 For example, some models propose a "hyperstrong" interaction around 100,000 times stronger than the nuclear strong force to negate the preons' kinetic contributions.